gnh1201/reasonableframework/README.md

 ## English
 - **Reasonable Framework** is a PHP framework designed for highly constrained web development environments.
-- Designed to be effective for vulnerable environments due to outdated assets and low development skills, we aim for the highest level of stability.
+- Designed to be effective for vulnerable environments due to outdated assets and low development skills, we aim for the highest level of stability and security.
 - It also works smoothly on free web hosting based on PHP.
 - Even if the development staff doesn't know modern web techniques such as object-oriented and modular (MVC) and secure coding, we're support the **higher** technical level.
 - Resonable Framework is designed to proactively respond to fundamental security threats such as CSRF, XSS, and SQL injection.